simple-registry/simple-registry/doc/explanation/storage-backends.md

 ## Locking Behavior

-Registry reads and writes are lock-free: metadata is write-once and ordered (see Write Coordination below), and blob reclamation is fenced by the `v2/gc/` marker protocol.
-Locks coordinate only the durable job queue (replication and cache jobs), whose claim/release cycle runs on the metadata store's engine.
+Reads and writes are lock-free everywhere: registry metadata is write-once and ordered (see Write Coordination below), blob reclamation is fenced by the `v2/gc/` marker protocol, and the job queue serialises workers with leased claim keys created atomically (see Write Coordination).

 ### In-Memory Locking